CTF-Team ssh@uzl

 Hello,

-Our CTF team meets weekly on Tuesdays from 5pm in the Von Neumann seminar room to train and get to know each other, starting in WiSe 23/24.
+Our CTF team meets weekly on Wednesdays from 7pm in the ITS Meeting Room to train and get to know each other, starting in WiSe 25/26.
 We are happy to welcome new members!
 We also have a Moodle course.

 The CTF team "Superior Security Heroes of the University of Lübeck" or short "ssh@UzL" consists of motivated students who like to deal with concrete problems in the field of IT security.
 The team has given itself the motto "Securing Schleswig-Holstein" and consists of students from all computer science courses.

-In addition to participating in competitions, the team has hosted its own CTFs at the last two NooKs in the Audimax and in the context of the European Cybersecurity Month 2021.
+In addition to participating in competitions, the team has hosted its own CTFs at the NooKs 2019 and 2022 in the Audimax and in the context of the European Cybersecurity Month 2021.
 It is also the host of the Lühack CTF series, which started in May 2022.

-IT security students can also receive credit for participation as a bachelor's project.
-Inclusion in other computer science degree programs is also underway.
+IT security and computer science students can receive credit for participation as a bachelor's project.